-Becoming a nurse is an excellent way to serve others in need as well as earn a good living.
-Nursing school, however, leads to large amounts of student loan debt.
-Because the need for nurses is so high, several national and state student loan forgiveness programs have been created to attract new nursing candidates.
+Becoming a nurse is an excellent way to serve others in need, as well as earn a good living.
+Nursing school, however, can lead to large amounts of student loan debt and hefty monthly payments.
+Several national and state student loan forgiveness programs have been created to attract new nursing candidates, because the demand for nurses is so high.

-In addition to helping borrowers handle their nursing student loans, these forgiveness programs also support the growing need for quality healthcare workers, particularly in areas of our country that have critical shortages.
+In addition to helping borrowers handle their nursing student loans, these loan forgiveness programs also support the growing need for quality healthcare workers.
+This is especially true for areas of the country that have critical shortages.

-Here are the student loan forgiveness programs for nurses you should know about.
+Here are the other student loan forgiveness programs for nurses you should know about.

-The federal government created options for student loan forgiveness which can be used by nurses.
+The federal government has a few student loan forgiveness programs that nurses can tap into.
 Be sure to check each program’s specific qualifications before applying.

 Public Service Loan Forgiveness

-- Have student loans through any federal income-driven repayment programs
+- Have student loans through any federal income-driven repayment (IDR) programs.

-- Work for a government or qualifying non-profit organization the entire time you are making qualifying payments, as well as during the application process.
+- AND work for a government or qualifying nonprofit organization the entire time you are making qualifying payments, as well as during the application process.

 What are qualifying organizations?

-There are four income-driven repayment plans that qualify for PSLF are:
+The four Income-Driven Repayment Plans (IDR) that qualify for PSLF are: